Top Upskilling Tips for Project Managers

 And they also have the know-how to get the most out of project management tools.
 They share tips on how to use any software to its fullest potential.

-Second, you can create a personal development plan.
+Second, you can create a personal development plan to upskill yourself.
 Your plan would include a selection of tools you’re going to become proficient in.
 PMs are usually expected to have some knowledge of the following technologies:

 - Task management and collaboration software, like Google Workspace, Trello, Miro, Jira, and Monday.com;